rotki/rotki/docs/api.rst

       {
           "result": {
               "times": [1571992200, 1572078657],
               "data": ["15000", "17541.23"]
           },
           "message": ""
       }

-   :reqjson list(int) times: A list of timestamps for the returned data points
+   :resjson list[integer] times: A list of timestamps for the returned data points
-   :reqjson list(str) data: A list of net usd value for the corresponding timestamps.
+   :resjson list[string] data: A list of net usd value for the corresponding timestamps.
 They are matched by list index.

-   :statuscode 200: Netvalue statistics succesfuly queries.
+   :statuscode 200: Netvalue statistics succesfuly queried.
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
    :statuscode 500: Internal Rotki error.